 An allowance for credit losses is recorded based upon management's review of the outstanding balances within and the historical performance of the loan portfolio.
 The Fund has adopted ASC 326 Accounting for Current Expected Credit Losses.
-The Fund's allowance for loan losses was \$1,369,424 as of December 31, 2023.
-During 2021, 2022 and 2023, we did not charge off any loans.
+The Fund's allowance for loan losses was \$1,415,000 as of December 31, 2024.
+During 2024 we had a charge off of \$246,915 related to a property held for sale, and in 2023 and 2022, we did not charge off any loans.
 See Note 2.G. to the audited financial statements at the end of the Offering Circular.
 There can be no assurance that we will not have a loan loss in the future, which could adversely affect the change in unrestricted net assets.